 One of the most profoundly satisfying aspects of being a therapist comes from helping clients make the changes they want in their life.
 At one level it appears this is achieved by working with these seemingly non-existent structures called the mind(s).
 But in reality, it is a consequence of changes made at the level of individual cells and networks of them too within the brain!
 The philosophical mind is as much a function of the brain, as it is a description of the way we function?
 In either event, I believe it to be a symbolic system by which I help you implement and direct the way you choose to live your life.
 Once you learn to use and work with your whole brain/mind system, in such a profoundly non-instinctive way; the results can be truly Life-Changing!

-So, on reflecting on the efficacy of therapy it's worth noting, because it's somewhat evidential, that therapy offers us an excellent opportunity to put the past behind us.
+So, in reflecting on the efficacy of therapy it's worth noting, because it's somewhat evident, that therapy offers us an excellent opportunity to put the past behind us.
 If the past blighted a client’s mind and that was not the case following therapy; then therapy was likely instrumental in bringing about that change?
 Since I cannot medicate or operate and I certainly can’t change the past, I ask, what is it that promotes change?
 I believe it is a consequence of helping the client better utilise their whole brain/mind system.
 From a neurological perspective, we appear to be the outward manifestation of our inner (neuro)chemical experience at any given point in time.
 And that which we refer to as our mood or state of mind is consequential to the neurochemical soup and neural networks that pervade.
 In a sense, it seems as if neither part of this brain/mind system can function fully, at least from a human perspective, without the other?
 Therefore, the whole brain/mind approach appears to have some validity after all!

 Thom Bush. © Copyright 2010 - 2022, all rights reserved.